 Figure 2 shows the frequencies of reversed individuals in the populations of the European flounder from the White Sea and other parts of its geographic distribution.
-In Kandalaksha Bay, flounders from Chupa Inlet differed significantly from those of the Velikaya Salma Strait (χ2=12.18, р<0.01; Table 2, # 1, 2).
-Flounders from two close locations at the western coast of Onega Bay – Kuz Inlet and Kolezhma river (Table 2, # 32, 33) were similar in frequency of left-sided morph to one another and also to the flounders from Chupa Inlet (χ2, р>0.05).
-Besides, frequencies of left-sided individuals in samples from Kuz Inlet and Kolezhma river were significantly higher than in samples taken in the southern part of the same bay - Nyukhcha river and Kiy island area (χ2=22.02, р<0.01; Table 2, # 3).Our results on flounders from Dvina and Mezen bays were not significantly different from published data on frequency of reversed individuals in these populations (χ2, р>0.05; Table 2, # 4, 5, 24, 34, 35).
+At first, consider the variability of this parameter in flounder from the White Sea.
+In Kandalaksha Bay, flounders from Chupa Inlet differed significantly from those of the Velikaya Salma Strait (χ2=12.18, р<0.01; Table 1, # 1, 2).
+Flounders from two close locations at the western coast of Onega Bay – Kuz Inlet and Kolezhma river (Table 1, # 32, 33) were similar in frequency of left-sided morph to one another and also to the flounders from Chupa Inlet (χ2, р>0.05).
+Besides, frequencies of left-sided individuals in samples from Kuz Inlet and Kolezhma river were significantly higher than in samples taken in the southern part of the same bay - Nyukhcha river and Kiy island area (χ2=22.02, р<0.01; Table 1, # 3).
+The gradual decline in the frequency of left-sided flounder was observed from the head of Kandalaksha Bay towards the head of Onega Bay (Table 2; #...).
+Proportion of non-typical morph in the populations from the eastern part of the White Sea (Dvina and Mezen bays) was 4-5 times lower as compared to the flounder from the head of Onega Bay.
+Our results on flounders from Dvina and Mezen bays were not significantly different from published data on frequency of reversed individuals in these populations (χ2, р>0.05; Table 1, # 4, 5, 24, 34, 35).

 Figure 2.
 Geographical variation in the proportions of left-sided Platichthys flesus morph across its range (dotted line).
 The size of the circles corresponds to the proportion of left-sided individuals in a sample.
 Data sources are given in Table 2.

-Table 2.
-Proportions of left-sided Platichthys flesus morph in various populations based on the.published and original data
+The small map in the inset shows flounder occurrence according to GBIF/ The green dot marks the geometric center of the European part of the species’ range.Table 1.
+Proportions of left-sided Platichthys flesus morph in various populations based on thepublished and original data